Vyral/ron-heir-recruiting/_posts/2020-10-15-which-tips-will-help-get-your-offer-accepted.md

 You have to look at the seller’s bottom line because that’s what they’re looking at when they have multiple offers: who’s the strongest, won’t cost them any money, can close on their terms, etc.&nbsp;

 Lastly, **find out what’s most important to the seller.** It may not be the highest-priced offer.
-They may need to do a rent-back, or establish a 60-day escrow period.
+They may need to do a rent-back or establish a 60-day escrow period.
 The only way to find out is to call their agent and find out what they want most.&nbsp;

 If you try these tips and still have a hard time getting your offer accepted, don’t hesitate to reach out to me.
 I’d love to speak with you.&nbsp;